ryanrolds/blog/content/posts/basic_rss_feed.md

 }
 ```

-We've looked at similar code in a [pevious post](/posts/this_blog_part_1).
+We've looked at similar code in a [previous post](/posts/this_blog_part_1).
 The handler determines the key to use when looking up a page in the cache.
-If it can't find a page it returns a 404.
-Otherwise, it looks at an HTTP cacheing related header to determine if the client's copy if fresh (more on HTTP caching in a [previous post](/posts/efficient_http_caching).
+If it can't find a page, it returns a 404.
+Otherwise, it looks at an HTTP caching related header to determine if the client's copy is fresh (more on HTTP caching in a [previous post](/posts/efficient_http_caching).
 If the browser doesn't have a cached copy or the copy is old, write out the headers, 200 status code, and RSS document.

-Finally we need to instruct the HTTP server to call this handler for specific HTTP paths:
+Finally, we need to instruct the HTTP server to call this handler for specific HTTP paths:

 ``` go
 func (s *Site) Run() error {